aisrael/elixir-phoenix-typescript-react/README.md

 All child apps also share the same root configuration in the `/config` folder.

-We start with an umbrella app because it makes it easier to organize code as the application gets bigger and more complex.
-Besides, we've found that it's easier to refactor an umbrella app project to a single app project than it is to go the other way around.
+We start with an umbrella project because it helps organise code as the application grows in size and complexity.
+I've also found that it's easier to refactor an umbrella project down to a single app project that it is to go the other way around.

-#### PostgreSQL, MySQL, or --no-ecto
+### PostgreSQL, MySQL, or --no-ecto

 Phoenix by default uses Postgres for its database.